North Luzon Travel Guide: Explore Highlands of Baguio, Sagada, and More

 Kalinga is a landlocked province that borders Mountain Province to the south, Abra to the west, Isabela to the east, Cagayan to the northeast, and Apayao to the north.

-The province is a land of natural charm and beauty with a variety of natural attractions from mountains, caves, rustic villages, and rice terraces.
-A land of living waters, Kalinga is rich in waterfalls and rivers which snake around villages.
+The province is a land of natural charm and beauty with a variety of natural attractions, from mountains and caves to rustic villages and rice terraces.
+A land of living waters, Kalinga is rich in waterfalls and rivers that snake around villages.

-A top draw in Kalinga for modern travelers is the remote village of Buscalan, where adventurous travelers trek to get traditional tribal tattoos by Apo Whang-od, who is known as the oldest mambabatok.
+A top draw in Kalinga for modern travelers is the remote village of Buscalan, where adventurous travelers trek to get traditional tribal tattoos by Apo Whang-Od, who is known as the oldest mambabatok.
 She is part of the Butbut people of the larger Kalinga ethnic group.
+For a hassle-free experience, you can book a Buscalan tour package.

-These rivers not only offers rapid-fire excitement but also a glimpse of the cultural history of the Kalinga people.
-Joining a Kalinga escapade tour will get you to appreciate the province more.
+These rivers not only offer excitement but also a glimpse of the cultural history of the Kalinga people.

 A trip to North Luzon is one of the best adventures you'll ever do in the Philippines.
 Travel to the mountains of this region to discover the unique culture of Filipinos in this part of the Philippines.
 If you're coming from Baguio City, research Baguio tours and activities that you can add to your itinerary.